Frequently Asked Questions

-Each Sport section in this site displays the up to date weekly training schedule.
+Training schedules for GPS Sports are now located on the Sports Portal.
+These are accurate for the current term’s sports.
 All students and parents have access to this schedule and are encouraged to check regularly for any changes.

 HOW MANY TIMES A WEEK IS MY SON EXPECTED TO TRAIN?

 All students are expected to train at least twice a week for their sports.
 However, some sports may be required to train in addition to this as well.
 The majority of 1st and 2nd teams will train 3-4 times per week with a mixture of skills and gym sessions.
 Full details of each sport’s training requirements can be found by clicking on the relevant sport section within this site.

 WHEN ARE FIXTURES FINALISED EACH WEEK?

 Each Wednesday, the upcoming sport fixtures are uploaded into the Sports Portal.
 Team allocations are then completed by coaches on Thursday night and by Friday morning your son’s team allocation and that team’s fixture will be visible to you in the Parent Lounge.
 These can be subject to change based on cancellations, venue availability so please ensure you check the fixtures prior to Saturday.

 WHERE CAN I FIND INFORMATION ABOUT THE LOCATION OF VENUES?

 AM I ABLE TO SEE THE WHOLE SEASON OF SPORTING FIXTURES, TIMES AND VENUES?

 Due to the nature of the opposition schools we play, we cannot determine how many venues are available or the number of teams across all age groups for a whole season.
 Total team numbers for schools change throughout the season based on injuries, change of sport etc and by doing a draw a season in advance, changes to team numbers will result in byes and forfeits.